 A vital aspect of student life at Regent Preparatory School includes being involved!
 The student activities at Regent are an important part of a student's school experience.
 Many students participate in extracurricular activities, from athletics and fine arts to special interest clubs and academic teams.
 The school is deliberate about what activities to include so that the students are not spread too thin and that they are participating in something that is edifying and related to the school’s mission.
 There is structure to much of this ‘student life,’ but there is a wonderful spontaneity within the student body that adds to the joy of being a part of the Regent family.
 They enjoy a high school retreat prior to the start of school, periodic worship nights, “5th quarter” get togethers after football games, etc… Student life at Regent provides a variety of opportunities to plug in and be involved.

-Regent's Student Council (StuCo) serves our high school student body by planning many events and activities throughout the school year and seeks to develop strong leadership skills in the process.
 Each StuCo member is expected to serve on multiple event/activity committees, often in different capacities.
 Because all StuCo events and activities are student-led, members are expected to help with, attend, and serve at all high school events.
 A parent typically monitors each event to insure the students cover all of their responsibilities.
 The council is made up of seven elected officers and also includes 3-4 Class Reps from each grade who are elected by their respective classmates.
-StuCo hosts a variety of events and activities for the high school throughout the year including a Back-to-School party, Homecoming Week and Spirit Week, the school feasts, and various other events.
+StuCo hosts a variety of events and activities for the high school throughout the year, including a Back-to-School party, Homecoming Week and Spirit Week, the school feasts, and various other events.
 Regent is a member of the Oklahoma Association of Student Councils (OASC), District 7 and takes part in district meetings and the annual Student Council State Convention each November.

 In Josef Pieper’s short book In Tune with the World he quotes Nietzsche to the effect that, “the trick is not to arrange a festival, but to find people who can enjoy it.”
 Nietzsche’s foresight into the banality and flatness of work-a-day modern existence rings true in our time.
 But things were not always so.
-Throughout Scripture and from the very earliest times, feasting has played a prominent role in the life of God’s people.
 Historic Christianity also gives a central role to the feast as an expression of gratitude for and joy in God’s work of salvation.
 Therefore, we hope for our students and for ourselves to be people who can enjoy a festival.
 Our Fall tradition of having a Thanksgiving meal together goes back to the very first years of the School of Rhetoric and was established by the first graduating class.
 More recently we have added a Spring celebration of the Resurrection.
 These meals are important to us because they point us to a joy that is at the center of our faith: Christians are people who feast.
 We are a people who celebrate.
 As the very idea of celebration and spiritual merriment falters around us, our school feasts are a step in the direction of cultivating in our students the practice of celebration.